PLTK Iron Condor Strategy

 PLTK (Playtika Holding Corp.), in the Technology sector, (Electronic Gaming & Multimedia industry), listed on NASDAQ.

-Playtika Holding Corp. develops mobile games in the United States, Europe, the Middle East, Africa, the Asia Pacific, and internationally.
-The company owns a portfolio of casual and casino-themed games.
-It distributes its games to the end customer through various web and mobile platforms, such as Apple, Facebook, Google, and other web and mobile platforms and its own proprietary platforms.
-The company was founded in 2010 and is headquartered in Herzliya Pituarch, Israel.
-Playtika Holding Corp. is a subsidiary of Playtika Holding Uk Ii Limited.
+Playtika Holding Corp. specializes in the global development of mobile games, with its reach extending throughout the United States, Europe, the Middle East, Africa, and the Asia Pacific region.
+The company manages a varied collection of casual and casino-style game titles.
+To deliver these games to players, Playtika utilizes prominent web and mobile ecosystems such as Apple, Google, and Facebook, in addition to its own dedicated platforms.
+Founded in 2010, the firm's main operations are based in Herzliya Pituarch, Israel.
+Playtika Holding Corp. functions as a subsidiary of Playtika Holding Uk Ii Limited.

 What is a iron condor on PLTK?